 5. Saves money

-Once married, the man of the house is expected to provide for his family.
+Once married, the man of the house is expected to provide.
 Financial problem is a leading cause of divorce, Christian, or non-Christian.
 The problem stems from being materialistic.
-You must manage your finances well, and it starts young.
+Be with someone who manages their finances well, even at a young age.

 1 Timothy 5:8